Enclomiphene vs HCG – in this article, we’ll discuss:

 Enclomiphene vs HCG with TRT?

 HCG is regularly used together with testosterone to prevent testicular shrinkage and infertility.
 Since HCG acts like LH, it does a very good job together with TRT.
-Even low doses of 150-250mcg every other day is enough to preserve intra-testicular testosterone for fertility.
+Even low doses of 150-250mcg every other day are enough to preserve intra-testicular testosterone for fertility.

 Enclomiphene inhibits the estrogen receptors in the hypothalamus and pituitary and increases LH and FSH.
 Since testosterone, DHT and estrogen can inhibit LH release, just blocking the estrogen receptor is unlikely to increase LH when used together with testosterone.
 Enclomiphene doesn’t prevent the negative feedback loop induced by testosterone and DHT.